Clean Energy

 Please note that this list is intended as a guide towards programs designed to save on energy costs.
 Due diligence is a must, so research carefully and be aware that programs change frequently!

-Home Energy Solutions (HES) visit is currently $75.
-This is a fast, cheap way to reduce your energy bill.
+Home Energy Solutions (HES) visit, usually $75, is currently being waived (!).
+This is a fast way to reduce your energy bill.
 The income eligible (HES IE) is free to low income households.
 Additional incentives become available upon HES completion, and these can amount annually to several hundred dollars.
 Programs are here for United Illuminating customers, and here for Eversource.
-An HES visit also
+An HES visit also creates a Home Energy Score that summarizes how energy efficient your home is.

 Smart-E Loans for Energy Upgrades.
 CTGreenBank loans cover many upgrades for Heating & Cooling, Water Heaters, Insulation, Windows, Solar, Battery Storage, EV Chargers, Asbestos & Mold Removal, Energy Star Appliances, Roof prep for solar, and Tree Removal for Solar.